hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 ### Generic requirements

-All existing kinds of generic requirements generalize to type parameter packs; note that same-type requirements generalize in multiple different ways:
+All existing kinds of generic requirements generalize to type parameter packs.
+Same-type requirements generalize in multiple different ways, depending on whether one or both sides involve a type parameter pack.

-1. Conformance, superclass, and layout requirement where the subject type is a type parameter pack are interpreted as constraining each element of the replacement pack type:
+1. Conformance, superclass, and layout requirements where the subject type is a type parameter pack are interpreted as constraining each element of the replacement type pack:

   ```swift
   func variadic<S...>(_: S...) where S: Sequence { ... }
   ```

-  A valid substitution for the above would replace `S` with `{Array<Int>, Set<String>}`.
+  A valid substitution for the above might replace `S` with `{Array<Int>, Set<String>}`.

-2. A same-type requirement where one side is a pack type parameter and the other type is a concrete type that does not capture any type parameter packs is interpreted as constraining each element of the replacement pack type to the concrete type:
+2. A same-type requirement where one side is a type parameter pack and the other type is a concrete type that does not capture any type parameter packs is interpreted as constraining each element of the replacement type pack to _the same_ concrete type:

   ```swift
   func variadic<S...: Sequence, T>(_: S...) where S.Element == Array<T> {}